mitchs-dev/simplql/README.md

 # simplQL: A Lightweight SQLite Server

-> 🚧 This project is still **under development**.
-Some aspects of this project still need to be implemented and tested.
-Please refer to the [Development and Roadmap](#️-development-and-roadmap) section for more information. 🚧
+> [!Warning]
+> 🚧 This project is **archived**.
+I had some priority changes and ended up shifting my design ideas over to another project. 🚧

 ## 📋 Items to Phase 1 completion